Modern Slavery Policy

 What are your responsibilities?

-You must take all reasonable steps to ensure our business and supply chain is free of modern slavery practices.
+You must take all reasonable steps to ensure your/our business and supply chain is free of modern slavery practices.

-However senior you are and regardless of your business relationship with us, you must pay close attention to the high-risk areas identified in the Global Slavery Index 2018, particularly supply chain and outsourcing in jurisdictions without adequate safeguards.
+However senior you are and regardless of your business relationship with us, you must pay close attention to the high-risk areas identified in the 2023 Global Slavery Index, particularly supply chain and outsourcing from High Risk Regions, High Risk Sectors and increased risks from Emerging Trends.

 Some areas of the business are likely to have more exposure than others, including procurement and sourcing, human resources, finance, risk, and leadership.